JazminVidal/gop-dnn-epadb/README.md

 ## How to run

 1. Run 01_data_preparation.sh to create the necessary directories and files.
-This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's, extracts i-vectors and creates temporary folders from EpaDB files.
+This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's, extracts i-vectors and creates temporary folders from Epa-DB files.

 ```
 ./01_data_preparation.sh